tantaman/tantaman.github.io/content/2022-07-02-what-am-i-building.md

 > Note: a push back would be "do we really need to consider ad-hoc networks and planet level distribution?"
 We should show how common this is with some basic examples.
 And maybe some first principles?

+# Theses

+Software is only getting more distributed, more collaborative and more peer oriented (you haven't really validated the peer claim through anything above).
+A state management solution thus must be distributed, collaborative and peer2peer.

+Given a solution that exists fully on the right hand side of the spectrum is more powerful than one on the left, being distributed and peer2peer does not preclude the solution from being used to model simpler state requirements.
+Note: but does it make it harder for the simple case?
+I think not.
+We'll have to validate this.

+# How?

+---

 I'm verbose here given a single term has yet to surface which clearly and unambiguously captures the current moment.
 Web3, Web5, dapps are all too loaded, too undefined and too tied to the current crypto bubble.